 Git Diff Commands Based On the File Operation

 Basically, with a file, we can do the operation like adding or deleting the content of the file.
 So, let us try to find out how Git behaves when some data is added to the file and when the data is deleted from the file.

 How does Git Diff behave when data is added to a file?

-Before doing this operation we need to check if there are any changes in the repository or not.
-If there is some change in the repository then we need to commit those changes so that we can easily understand the changes.
+Before doing this operation, we need to check for any changes in the repository.
+If there is some change in the repository, then we need to commit those changes so that we can easily understand the changes.

-So to commit you have to add those files into the staging area and after that, you can commit those changes.
-If you are not aware of how to commit the changes to the repository then you can follow our previous post on the git commit command.
+So, to commit, you have to add those files to the staging area, and after that, you can commit those changes.
+If you are unaware of how to commit the changes to the repository, you can follow our previous post on the git commit command.

-After successfully committing the changes you can check what is the output you are receiving by executing the git diff command.
+After successfully committing the changes, you can check the output you are receiving by executing the git diff command.

 It looks like there haven’t been any changes, so we can go ahead and add more content to our file.

-Suppose the previous content in the file is Hi Welcome All, Now let us add something into the file and after adding content into the file the final content is “Hi Welcome All to Softwaretestingo“.
-Now after adding the content run the git diff command one more time and notice the result.
+Suppose the previous content in the file is Hi Welcome All.
+Now let us add something to the file, and after adding content into the file, the final content is “Hi Welcome All to Softwaretestingo.”
+Now, after adding the content, run the git diff command one more time and notice the result.

 It makes sense that the first line would be different in both versions of the file since the changes are reflected there.